How Long Do You Have to Hold a 1031 Exchange Property? (2-Year Safe Harbor Explained)

 - Don’t prematurely disclose any plans to move into the property.

-- Demonstrate efforts to rent out the property at fair market value with advertising, listings, and other marketing efforts.
+- Demonstrate efforts to rent out the property at fair market value with advertising, listings, and other efforts made for marketing your commercial property.

 - Be prepared to show how you arrived at the rental’s fair market value.